jamielapointe/modern_cpp_template/README_building.md

 cmake -S . -B ./build
 ```

-Cmake will automatically create the `./build` folder if it does not exist, and it wil configure the project.
+Cmake will automatically create the `./build` folder if it does not exist, and
+it will configure the project.

-Instead, if you have CMake version 3.25+, you can use one of the configuration presets that are listed in the CmakePresets.json file.
+Instead, if you have CMake version 3.25+, you can use one of the configuration
+presets that are listed in the CmakePresets.json file.

 ```bash
 cmake . --preset <configure-preset>